 About The Corps Network

 The Corps Network provides critical leadership to the Corps movement and our nation’s Service and Conservation Corps as they harness the power of youth and young adults to tackle some of America’s greatest challenges and transform their own lives.
 Our 100+ members operate in all states and the District of Columbia.
-Each year they collectively enroll approximately 26,000 Corpsmembers from ages 16-25.
+Each year they collectively enroll more than 23,000 Corpsmembers from ages 16-25.
 Corps are comprehensive youth development programs that provide their participants with job training, academic programming, leadership skills, and additional support through a strategy of service that improves communities and the environment.
 Learn more at www.corpsnetwork.org